 This convereted Toyota Prius used a conversion kit from Energy CS of Monrovia, California.
 It operates like any other Prius.
 Yet, it can get more than 100 mpg on long trips.
 The ancient chinese secret is the the 1.3-kilowatt hour (kWh) battery that was totally replaced with a more powerful 9-kWh Valence Technologies lithium-ion battery pack.
 Here’s the best part.

 It can be recharged from a standard electrical outlet.
-At residential neighborhood speeds (less than 35 mph), specialized monitoring and control circuits in the Energy CS Prius automatically select electric operation – resulting in almost zero tailpipe emissions – during the first 50 to 60 miles, minimally “boosted” by the gas engine until the battery charge is depleted.
+At residential neighborhood speeds (less than 35 mph).
+One specialized monitoring and control circuits in the Energy CS Prius automatically select electric operation.
+Thereby resulting in almost zero tailpipe emissions – during the first 50 to 60 miles, minimally “boosted” by the gas engine until the battery charge is depleted.
 After that, the Energy CS plug-in falls back to the mileage of a standard Prius.